UPSC 2018: CDSE (I) Online Registration Ends Today. Apply Now

 -

-ALSO READUPSC 2018: Combined Defence Service Exam (I) Online Registration.
-UPSC 2017-18: Combined Defence Service Exam Registration Now Live UPSC 2017-18: CDS Exam Reserved As UPSC RT UPSC ESE 2018 Registration: Things To Keep In Mind UPSC 2017-18: Online Application For Combined Defence Service Begins
+ALSO READUPSC 2018: CDSE (I) Online Registration Ends Today.
+Apply Now UPSC 2018: Combined Defence Service Exam (I) Online Registration.
+UPSC 2017-18: CDS Exam Reserved As UPSC RT UPSC 2017-18: Combined Defence Service Exam Registration Now Live UPSC 2017-18: Engineering Service Exam Reserved For UPSC RT

 Online registration for UPSC Combined Defence Service Exam (I) 2017-18 ends today at 6 PM.
 The Union Public Service Commission (UPSC) has already stated that there is a ceiling on the number of candidates allotted to each of the Centres except Chennai, Delhi, Dispur, Kolkata and Nagpur.
 Allotment of Centres will be on the 'first-apply-first allot' basis, and once the capacity of a particular Centre is attained, the same will be frozen.
 Applicants are, thus, advised that they may apply early so that they could get a Centre of their choice.